grafana/plugin-tools/docusaurus/docs/folder-structure.md

 title: Folder Structure
 ---

-After creation, your project should look similar to this:
+After you install the `create-plugin` tool and have answered the prompts, your project should look similar to this:

 ```
 myorg-myplugin-datasource/